What Is Blue Zone Diet And How Does It Work

 - Always chew your foods properly and eat slowly

 - Stop eating as soon as you feel full

 - Eat more of your food during the early hours

 - Eat fewer foods made from white flour

 - Use olive oil instead of regular oil

 Starting the blue zone diet can feel a bit overwhelming but I recommend that you take your time and start to incorporate small changes into your lifestyle instead of making drastic changes.

 Focusing on maintaining a healthy lifestyle instead of weight loss can help you reach your goals and live longer.
-At the end of the day, this blue zone diet is similar to diets like the OMD plan and the planetary diet, therefore, you can expect to get good results by choosing to follow this diet plan.
+At the end of the day, the blue zone diet is a healthy alternative to other diet plans, therefore, you can expect to get good results by choosing to follow this diet plan.